 - Aim of automation engineering

 - Basics, tasks and methods of automation

 - Coupling and hierarchies of systems

 - Information and information management

 - Control, modularization and standardization in automation

 - Digitalization for industrial internet, industrial could and CPS

-- Basics of knowledge management, industrial big data and decision support

-within the lecture and support understanding and application within the tutorial and laboratory classes.
-The module itself is accredited with 5 credits.
+Basics of knowledge management, industrial big data and decision support within the lecture and support understanding and application within the tutorial and laboratory classes.
+The module itself is accredited with 5 credits with an add-on of 2 credits if the requirements of the laboratory classes are met.